 Each month we offer our clients, learners and friends in the industry, free briefings and expert advice for living and working in different cultures.
 We'll email each monthly cultural newsletter directly to you, all you have to do is subscribe.

-China officially the People's Republic of China (PRC), is located in East Asia, with the capital city in Beijing.
-It is the world's most populous country, with a population of over 1.38 billion.
+China, officially the People's Republic of China (PRC), is located in East Asia, with the capital city in Beijing.
+It is the world's most populous country, with a population of over 1.40 billion.
 It exercises jurisdiction over 22 provinces, five autonomous regions, four direct-controlled municipalities (Beijing, Tianjin, Shanghai, and Chongqing) and two mostly self-governing special administrative regions (Hong Kong and Macau).
 President Xi Jinping came to power in 2012-3 as the hand-picked heir of predecessor Hu Jintao.
 China is one of the world's top exporters and is attracting record amounts of foreign investment.
 In turn, it is investing billions of dollars abroad.

 Business leaders in China are well known for controlling companies from the top.
 What is less well known is how much they will decentralise, which helps them quickly react to moves in their market.
 In China the need for adaptation is constant, and it involves keeping pace not just with the market but also with differences in the development of each province and the power of local officials.

 There are benefits and disadvantages to this style.
 The Chinese style can be very efficient and get quick results.
-The direction is set at the top, and the role of the employees is to carry out instructions.
+The direction is set at the top, and the role of an employee is to carry out instructions.
 This saves time in negotiating and brain-storming.
 However, the Chinese generally discourage two-way communication and ownership at the lower level.
 Coupled with their preferred group-orientation, accountability can get blurred.
 The parental style can also put a lot of stress on western employees who are not used to being ‘micro-managed’ and who may feel that they are not fully trusted to manage their own work.

 In Chinese enterprises, humanism has been identified as an important value of a good-natured manager.
 Under the teachings of Confucius, humanism refers to courtesy, magnanimity, good faith, diligence and kindness.
-At the workplace, the downplaying of self and upgrading of relationships are highly valued.
+In the workplace, the downplaying of self and upgrading of relationships are highly valued.
 Collective human relationship in the Chinese enterprise, with a high sense of cohesiveness within the hierarchy, is commonly observed.
 Subordinates’ public expression of alternatives or overt self-interest should be kept to the lowest levels.
 It is said that Chinese management is more relationship or people-oriented as opposed to performance-oriented.
 Seniority and good conduct of behaviour such as reliability and trustworthiness, instead of good performance, play a more important role in promotion.

 The most sought-after employees in China are those with entrepreneurial flair, who are adaptable to changing markets.
 Turnover is fairly high for employers and something that affects business productivity.
-Over the last 20 years China has had a good macro economy, attracting many multinational corporations and other investors.
+Over the last 30 years China has had a good macro economy, attracting many multinational corporations and other investors.
 This has in turn resulted in high demand for talent in the job market and it’s been more obvious in the tier-one cities (the large densely populated cities with economic, cultural and political influence).
-But it is now starting to have an impact on tier-two and -three cities (the provincial capitals, sub-provincial cities).
+But it is now starting to have an impact on tier-two and -three cities (the provincial capitals and sub-provincial cities).

 The talent shortage of globally experienced managers, combined with leaders looking for better career opportunities, leads companies to poach ready-now talent from other organisations.
 Moreover, most companies have invested relatively little in talent retention and are weak when it comes to coaching, feedback, and training.

 Finally, wealth is a prime source of power, as well as self-esteem and status for Chinese leaders.
-Business leaders are therefore willing to work long hours.
+Business executives are therefore willing to work long hours.
 This willingness could also be attributed to their personal values of patience and endurance with a long-term perspective.
 Additionally, the Chinese place strong emphasis on family welfare.
 Striving to expand the family’s wealth and glorify their ancestors make Chinese leaders work diligently and live frugally for the family.